KOP Limited

 KOP Limited is a Singaporean holding company with business interests in real estate development, hospitality and entertainment.
 It has three wholly owned subsidiaries: KOP Properties, KOP Hospitality, and KOP Entertainment.

 In May 2014, KOP Limited was listed on the Singapore Exchange Catalist board listing following a reverse takeover of Scorpio East by KOP Properties.

-KOP Limited traces its roots to KOP Properties which was founded by current Executive Chairman and Executive Director, Ong Chih Ching.

-KOP Properties is involved in the area of real estate development, investment and management services.
-Past property developments include The Ritz-Carlton Residences in Cairnhill, Singapore, Hamilton Scotts, 10 Trinity Square, Scotts Spazio, The Spazio.
-Current property developments include Montigo Resorts, Nongsa in Batam, Indonesia; Montigo Resorts, Seminyak in Bali, Indonesia; Prudential Tower in Singapore; Northernlight which includes Winterland in Shanghai, China; Fort Canning Centre in Singapore; and the Singapore Pinacothèque de Paris through its stake in Arts Heritage Singapore.

-KOP Hospitality is the hospitality arm of KOP Limited and is in charge of the overall brand management and operation management of Montigo Resorts, Cranley Hotel, and Aqua Voyage.

-KOP Entertainment was incorporated in Singapore as a wholly owned subsidiary of KOP Limited in July 2014.
-KOP Entertainment is involved in the distribution of theatrical films (movies) and home video entertainment (Blu-rays DVDs, DVDs and online), and organising concerts, musicals, shows and events.

 History

 2006–2010

 KOP Group, formerly KOP Capital, was founded in 2006.
 In 2007, it acquired sites for The Ritz-Carlton Residences in Cairnhill, Singapore and Hamilton Scotts, Singapore.
 It further commenced project planning and development of its first commercial project, Scotts Spazio and subsequently The Spazio.

 In 2008, KOP Properties Private Limited was founded (“KOP Properties”) and it acquired the site for Montigo Resorts, Nongsa in Batam, Indonesia.

 In 2009, KOP Group acquired Franklyn Hotels and Resorts, Luxury Lifestyle Hotels & Resorts and LUX Magazine.